Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Related Work

-The term zero-shot has multiple meanings, including both applying a model to a dataset that it has not been trained on~\cite{MSeg_2020_CVPR, zendel2018wilddash}, and using a pre-trained model to identify novel object classes~\cite{xian2019semantic, hu2020uncertainty}.
 The approach that we propose is applicable to both versions of the zero-shot problem.
 We demonstrate robust performance in both settings.
 It is most notable, however, that our method achieves a level of accuracy on each of the $7$ major datasets, without training on them, that matches that of the fully-supervised approaches.

 \textbf{Domain-agnostic Dense Prediction.} There have been a range of methods that merge segmentation datasets to improve performance and generalization, including Ros~\etal~\cite{ros2016training} who combined six driving datasets, and Bevandic~\etal~\cite{bevandic2019simultaneous} who aggregated four datasets for joint segmentation and outlier detection on WildDash~\cite{zendel2018wilddash} (a benchmark designed for cross-domain robustness evaluation).
 As mentioned above, Lambert~\etal~\cite{MSeg_2020_CVPR} proposed a method for creating a consistent taxonomy to unite datasets from multiple domains.
 They achieve strong generalization over multiple zero-shot datasets.
+Apart from semantic segmentation, the generalization to diverse scenes is also an issue for monocular depth estimation.
+Recent methods try to solve it by leveraging better learning objectives~\cite{xian2018monocular}\cite{chen2016single}\cite{yin2020diversedepth}\cite{metric3d}\cite{yin2022towards} for mixed datasets training~\cite{Ranftl2020}\cite{Wei2021CVPR}.
+They have achieved impressive performance in zero-shot domain transfer settings.

 \textbf{Encoding Labels for Zero-shot Learning.} Many zero-shot methods have generated semantic embeddings for class labels, and multiple methods for mapping between semantic embeddings and visual features have been devised.
-For example, Bucher~\etal~\cite{bucher2019zero} use Word2Vec~\cite{mikolov2013distributed} to encode the labels, and is the only example that we are aware of in semantic segmentation.
+For example, Bucher~\etal~\cite{bucher2019zero} use \\ Word2Vec~\cite{mikolov2013distributed} to encode the labels, and is the only example that we are aware of in semantic segmentation.
 Recent examples that apply this approach for other purposes include Bujwid~\etal~\cite{bujwid2021large} and CLIP~\cite{radford2021learning}.
+A co-current work LSeg also uses language embeddings to supervise the class labels in semantic segmentation.